react-fabric/react-fabric/src/Dialog/README.md

 # DialogTitle

 Use this component to set the title of the dialog.
+Only one is allowed, additional `DialogTitle` components are ignored.

 # DialogSubtext